kaushikgopal/octopress-kaush-blog/_posts/2018-03-14-smarter-todos-with-kotlin.markdown

     }

-It’s a pretty straightforward date builder with minor tweaks (for e.g. 3 = March cause what are we ?
-Monsters ?!).
+It’s a pretty straightforward date builder with minor tweaks (for e.g. 3 = March cause what are we, Monsters ?).